abhash-rai/Profiling-and-Analyzing-the-Yelp-Dataset/index.md

 #### II.
 Write 1-2 brief paragraphs on the type of data you will need for your analysis and why you chose that data:

 > I've prepare the yelp dataset so as to enable a machine learning alorithm to use the dataset to make predictions about any business start rating.
 The dataset output from my query can be used to feed into a ML model directly as it is already clean.
 Although, data transformation may be required if needed.
-Note: The dataset will contain numeric as well as categorical data.The dataset has 743 rows by 8 column features out of which 2 are categorical and 6 are numeric data.
+Note: The dataset will contain numeric as well as categorical data. <br><br> The dataset has 743 rows by 8 column features out of which 2 are categorical and 6 are numeric data.
 I've renamed the column feature name so as to perfectly depict what the column is about.
 So, understanding the dataset won't be a problem.
 Have fun with it!

 #### III.
 Output of your finished dataset: